 - If financial contributions are on the low side, then limit the food to a cake served and festive party goods.
 Of course, if interest and contributions are low, you might want to re-think whether to hold the event at all!
 Not everyone is beloved by his or her co-workers.

-- It may be difficult to choose an appropriate gift.
+- Choosing an appropriate gift may be difficult.
 It's often hard to know what a co-worker needs or has already purchased for the expected baby or new home.
 In that case, a gift certificate to a baby store or favorite department store or catalog is a good choice.

-If the shower will be held in a restaurant, make reservations at least two weeks prior to the date.
+If the shower is held in a restaurant, make reservations at least two weeks before the date.
 At one-week prior, one of the organizers should speak with the manager to confirm the details.